 - Apply a credit note to an invoice or bill that's in a locked period as long as the credit note is not in the locked period as well.

 - You can only add credit notes to invoices or bills that are Awaiting Payment.
-Refer to our Common Credit Note scenarios below to see how you might handle a situation where credit is required for a Paid invoice or bill.
+Refer to our common credit note scenarios to see how you might handle a situation where credit is required for a paid invoice or bill.

-Add a new credit note to a Contact (regardless of the invoices or bills they may already have)
+Add a new credit note to a contact (regardless of their current invoices or bills)

-- Once approved, you can allocate some or all of this credit note to an invoice or bill already in Xero for the customer or supplier or save it to use at a later date if there are no invoices or bills.
-The credit note needs to be approved before it can be allocated.
+Once approved, you can allocate some or all of this credit note to an invoice or bill already in Xero, or save it for later if you don't have any invoices or bills yet.

 - Search for a credit note using Contact name, credit note number, reference or date.
-Click on the Search button to unravel the search panel.
-You can search on the All tab for any credit note or from any of the status tabs for credit notes of just that status (e.g. Awaiting Payment).
+Click Search to show the search panel.
+You can search on the All tab for any credit note or from any of the status tabs for credit notes of just that status (eg Awaiting Payment).